OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 * new topological relations (e.g. ietf-te-topology)
 * type reuse (e.g. ietf-dots-telemetry, ietf-dc-fabric-types, ietf-dc-fabric-topology)

+<--
-   // This can be a separate draft.
+This can be a separate draft.
 Guidelines with examples?
-Add reference to this draft when submitted
+Add reference to this draft when submitted -->

-## How to connect to the external world
+## How To Connect Digital Maps to Other Components?

 Digital Map must be pluggable:
 * We must connect to other YANG modules for inventory, configuration, assurance, etc
 * Not everything can be in YANG, we need to connect digital map YANG model with other modelling mechanisms, both southbound, northbound and internally

-### How to connect to other YANG modules

-There are already some modules that connect network topology to other YANG modules.
+Also, there are already some modules that connect network topology to other YANG modules.
 We will investigate different approaches and propose the best practices.
 The following are some existing approaches proposed in IETF:

 * How to connect network topology to interface {{?I-D.ietf-tp-interface-reference-topology}}
-* How to connect network topology to hardware inventory {{?I-D.draft-ietf-ccamp-network-inventory-yang}}
+* How to connect network topology to hardware inventory {{?I-D.ietf-ccamp-network-inventory-yang}}
 * How to connect network topology to ivy inventory {{?I-D.ietf-network-inventory-topology}}
 * How to connect network topology to performance monitoring {{?RFC9375}}